 More than half of the Jews of Marin County consider themselves “spiritual but not religious.”
 We’ve known this for more than a decade ever since the study conducted by the late community researcher Gary Tobin, titled “Religious & Spiritual Change in America: The Experience of Marin County, California.”
 Our community is aware of the large number of Jews who have turned to Eastern Religions and other spiritual paths because the traditional Jewish community did not meet their spiritual needs.
 With the Center for Jewish Spirituality, we hope to meet those needs and intend to provide a space where wisdom is cultivated and individuals can learn techniques for contemplative Jewish practice and study.

-A member survey conducted in Fall 2013 at Kol Shofar indicated a clear desire among members to explore alternative services.
-More than 500 individuals from all over the Bay Area attend our annual Musical Meditation services at the High Holy Days Attendance at ritual synagogue alternatives such as the monthly Kol Neshama Minyan, weekly Shabbat Sit and Mindful Aging class has grown significantly during the past three years.
+More than 500 individuals from all over the Bay Area attend our annual Musical Meditation services at the High Holy Days.
+The monthly Kol Neshama Minyan, weekly Shabbat Sit and Mindful Aging class have grown significantly during the past three years.

 Congregation Kol Shofar has a strong history of providing various options for Jewish learning and ritual in addition to its vibrant traditional services and classes.
 The openness to the many paths that lead people through their Jewish lives is central to our work as a Conservative synagogue in Marin.
-Our experiential approach to learning is continually reflected in our religious school and teen programs, scholar-in-residence events, volunteer led classes, and question and answer interactions at Shabbat.
+Our experiential approach to learning is continually reflected in our youth and teen programs, scholar-in-residence events, and volunteer-led classes.